 Since 1993, the Core Ensemble has toured nationally to every region of the United States and internationally to England, Russia, the Ukraine, Australia and the British Virgin Islands.
 The Ensemble was the recipient of the 2000 Eugene McDermott Award for Excellence in the Arts awarded by the Massachusetts Institute of Technology and has received support from the State of Florida Department of Cultural Affairs, New England Foundation for the Arts, Palm Beach County Cultural Council, the Aaron Copland Fund for Music and the Virgil Thomson Foundation.

+This presentation will take place at the Brown Grand Theatre in Concordia on Thursday evening, February 26, at 7 p.m.
 All Cook Series events are free and open to the public.
-Contact the college at 785-243-1435 for more information.
+Contact Brenton Phillips at 785-243-1435, ext.
+244 for more information.